Had a stomach bug lately?

 Wondering what you should do if you get gastroenteritis?
-What you should take for stomach flu?
-Here are some tips:
+What are possible stomach flu treatment options?
+Here are some home remedies for stomach flu and tips:

 - Drink as much fluid (water, diluted broth, diluted juice, electrolyte drinks and herbal teas) as possible to avoid dehydration and maintain your strength.
 Sip slowly throughout the day to avoid triggering nausea and vomiting.

-- Wash hands and surfaces thoroughly and frequently with a mild (non-antibacterial) soap.
+- Always wash your hands and clean surfaces thoroughly and frequently with a mild (non-antibacterial) soap.

 When to see a doctor

-For some cases of gastroenteritis, there isn’t much a doctor can do – for example, there is no medication to combat norovirus – and staying home can prevent the spread of disease.
+For some cases of gastroenteritis or norovirus illness, there isn’t much a doctor can do – for example, there is no medication to combat norovirus – and staying home can prevent the spread of disease.
 However, if any of the following occur, call or visit your doctor immediately.

 - Can’t hold any fluids down for 24 hours